How to Create a Startup Marketing Plan and Strategy

 - Begin with a good strategic position.
 Define your intended audience and learn where they tend to congregate online.

 - Content marketing is key.
-Brainstorm several kinds of topics about which your staff can be authoritative, then identify which types of content—for example, blogs, white papers, infographics, videos—you are confident creating.
+Brainstorm several kinds of topics about which your staff can be authoritative, then identify which types of content—for example, blogs, white papers, infographics, videos—you are confident in creating.

 - A good PR strategy can help you enhance your reputation.
 Work on your relationship with the local media by reaching out and emphasizing the human interest elements of your business.